-The open market value of the asset in its existing use (or open market value in the case of non-operational assets), less the expenses to be incurred in realising the asset.
+open market value in the case of non-operational assets),

+less the expenses to be incurred in realising the asset.
-Non-Current Assets

-Tangible assets that yield benefits to the local authority and the services it provides for a period of more than one year.
+Non-Current Assets Tangible assets that yield benefits to the local authority and the services it provides for a period of more than one year.

-Surplus Assets

-Fixed assets that are not directly occupied, used or consumed in the delivery of services.
+Surplus Assets Fixed assets that are not directly occupied, used or consumed in the delivery of services.
 Examples are investment properties and assets that are surplus to requirements, pending sale or redevelopment.

-A lease that stipulates the asset can never become the property of the lessee.
+Operating Leases A lease that stipulates the asset can never become the property of the lessee.
 In essence, all leases that do not meet the definition of a finance lease are accounted for as operating leases.